BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - optional time-out to free up limited ESP32 resources used by inactive sessions,
    - optional firewall for incoming connections.

 **File system** is needed for storing configuration files, .html files used by web server, etc. FAT flash file system is used.
-Make sure you compile your sketch for one of FAT partition schemas (Tool | Partition Scheme).
+Make sure you compile your sketch for one of FAT partition schemas (Tool | Partition Scheme | ...).

 **Configuration files** Esp32_web_ftp_telnet_server_template uses Unix/Linux like network configuration files (you can edit these files yourself with vi telnet editor):